Last Update: Jul 24, 2025

 The NordicTrack RW900 displays smart training content from iFIT on a 22-inch touchscreen, complete with Bluetooth audio, powerful speakers, and clear graphics.

-iFIT provides the training content for all NordicTrack equipment and a few other fitness brands.
-If you already have an iFIT subscription or are a newcomer to the platform, it is a fantastic option for building out an entire fitness routine. iFIT offers rower and non-rower content.
 There are thousands of classes, so you can become a better rower with the instruction of professional trainers and supplement your rowing with strength training or yoga.
 The rowing content is filmed in a studio and on the water in locations all over the world.
 The studio content even incorporates moves off the rower for a more dynamic workout.

 The RW900 has twenty-six levels of magnetic resistance.
 The rower is incredibly quiet because of the magnetic resistance.
 It would be great for apartment living or shared living spaces.
 The resistance is not the most powerful, but the instructional content is really good.
 The trainers provide plenty of cues.
 This combination makes the RW900 good for beginners.

 The NordicTrack RW900 has a distinct training style from other rowers.
-Most of the time altering the resistance level or drag is difficult to do while in a workout. iFIT deviates from this pattern by enabling automatic adjustments during workouts.
-Thus, users vary not only their speed and force but also the resistance they are pulling against.
+Most of the time, altering the resistance level or drag is difficult to do while in a workout. iFIT deviates from this pattern by enabling automatic adjustments during workouts.
 For experienced rowers, this style may take some getting used to, but it provides a quality and unique workout.
-The trainer will also suggest a stroke rate to follow along with, helping you to improve your rowing technique. iFIT tailors the resistance to your abilities, learning based on your feedback how to match your fitness level.

 + PROS

-- The twenty-six levels of magnetic resistance are silent.
+- 26 levels of quiet magnetic resistance

 – CONS